Rekkonnect/csharplang/proposals/simpler-constructor-declarations.md

 Although the `~` symbol is notorious for its negation, `~new` still feels like an expression that could be boiled down to something more concise.
 Ideally, it should be a keyword that denotes destruction, whilst attempting to avoid creating a new one.

 A hardly satisfying idea that meets the criteria could be `finally`, which somewhat indicates a destructor, which is an object finalizer.

+Another keyword that could take place could be `out`, which is short, and conveys the meaning of disassociating with something.
+However, seeing it placed where a destructor should be, could appear confusing.

 ## Design meetings